geekytaurus115/practical-data-science/supervised_learning/spam_sms_classifier/README.md

 ## Spam SMS Classifier
+A machine learning mini-project that classifies SMS messages as Spam or Ham (Not Spam).
+It uses the SMS Spam Collection Dataset and applies CountVectorizer to convert text into numerical features, followed by a Logistic Regression model to accurately detect unwanted spam messages.

 This folder contains a Jupyter notebook, `spam_sms_classifier.ipynb`, that walks through building a supervised learning model to detect spam sms-s.